Murali-group/multi-species-GOA-prediction/README.md

 > Note that the annotation_prediction code was added as a [git-subrepo](https://github.com/ingydotnet/git-subrepo), so to make changes to that code, please commit them to that repository directly, and then pull them with `git subrepo pull src/annotation_prediction/`, or follow the suggestions in the git-subrepo documentation.

 ### Generate Predictions
 To generate predictions, `make_predictions.py` extracts the core network from the network files and generates predictions.
 The default number of predictions stored is 10.
-To write more, use either the `--num-pred-to-write` or `--factor-pred-to-writ`e options (see `python make_predictions.py --help`).
+To write more, use either the `--num-pred-to-write` or `--factor-pred-to-write` options (see `python make_predictions.py --help`).
 To write the prediction scores of all nodes:

 ```
 python make_predictions.py --config config-files/expc-core-bp.yaml --num-pred-to-write -1